-Many of us have experienced tired, cranky and spending the day in nod after spending a night while tossing and turning.
-But you will feel something more than just being groggy and grumpy after missing a shut-eye sleep for recommended hours.
-Although we all know that sleep deprivation has some adverse effects on our health, what are they?
+Many of us have experienced feeling tired, cranky, and spending the day nodding off after a night of tossing and turning.
+But you will feel something more than just being groggy and grumpy after missing the recommended hours of sleep.
+Although we are all aware that sleep deprivation has adverse effects on our health, what are they?

 Well, the long-term sleep deprivation causes devastation to your body systems, it’s true.
 Sleep deprivation shakes your mental health, puts your physical health at stake.
 It causes problems like weight gain and weakens the immune system.